ValeevGroup/SeQuant/README.md

 sample_ISR.active_hole_space(yz_space);
 ```
 Notice that there is no requirement that the two spaces are orthogonal.

 # Developers

-`SeQuant` is developed by the Valeev group at Virginia Tech.
+`SeQuant` is developed by the Valeev Research Group in the Department of Chemistry at Virginia Tech.